// Two more functions are considered part of sys

 ...

-The is-special instruction is implemented exactly like its friends is-symbol etc before it.
 This next bit is going to be very similar to call-builtin, but instead of using syscall we write an explicit if/else switch.
-There are only a handful of special builtins, so this is fine.

 label evalspecial